DerekPascarella/UniversalDreamcastPatcher/README.md

 As Universal Dreamcast Patcher evolves and improves over time, the list below represents features which I'd like to implement.

 * Extend DCP patch format to support modifying CDDA tracks.
-* Support batch disc image conversion operations in the "Converter" tab.

 ## Applying Patches
 Universal Dreamcast Patcher is simple to use.
 After launching the application, follow the steps below.